-If the disaster did not damage your electrical system, call your electrical utility to get your power turned back on.
+If the disaster did not damage your electrical system, call your electric utility to get your power turned back on.
 The utility may require an Agency Request inspection before turning your power back on.
 The Agency Request is a free inspection.

-If the Governor declares a disaster and you had damage or any part of your electrical system was flooded, contact your:
+If the Governor officially declares a disaster and you had damage or any part of your electrical system was flooded, and the affected property is in L&I jurisdiction, contact your:

-- Local L&I office, directly, to arrange an L&I initiated Agency Request inspection, or - Electrical utility, building official, or other disaster agency (e.g. FEMA, Red Cross, etc.) and ask them to request an L&I Agency Request inspection.
+- Local L&I office, directly, to arrange an L&I initiated Agency Request inspection, or - Electrical utility, building official, or other disaster agency (e.g. FEMA, Red Cross, etc.) and ask them to request an L&I Agency Request inspection by sending an Agency Requested Inspection form (F500-025-000) to the nearest local L&I office.

-If no electrical problems are found during the inspection and the inspector determines your electrical system is safe, L&I will notify your electrical utility that it is OK to turn your power on.
+If we find no visually apparent electrical issues during inspection, L&I will notify your electrical utility that it is OK to turn your power on.

-If electrical problems are found during the Agency Request inspection, you:
+If electrical issues are found during the Agency Request inspection, you: